 Prepping your area before delivery of your rock.

 Depending on where you’re placing the river rock, you might have a lot of prep or very little.
-Most people have grass in their backyards which will have to be removed before the river rock is dumped on top of it.
+Most people have grass in their backyards which will need to be removed before the river rock is dumped on top of it.

-If you don’t remove or cover the grass with a thick barrier, it will grow through the rock.
-You don’t want weeds coming through your river rock.
-You can cover the grass with a thick barrier such as cardboard, wet it down, then you’re ready to put the rock on top.
-The cardboard will kill the grass underneath.
+If you don’t remove or cover the grass with a thick barrier, it will grow through the rock .
+You don’t want weeds coming through your river rock that you’ll have to contend with.

 In our case, the area we earmarked for the fire pit area had an above ground pool that was removed.
 The grass was already dead underneath the pool but the remaining area still had grass that I had to remove.